 ..is Win’Doek hierso!

-- Namibian contributors in the diaspora;
+- Namibians, or those of Namibian descent, in the diaspora; and

-- Foreign nationals residing in Namibia who have a direct connection with Namibia (through the work they produce);
+- Foreign nationals residing in Namibia who have a direct connection with Namibia (through the work they produce).

 Copyrights of published content are owned by individual contributors in their personal capacities.

-As a fledgling publication, Doek! does not pay its contributors.
+As a fledgling publication, Doek! does not currently pay its contributors.
 This position will be revisited should the magazine become able to remunerate its contributors.